-U.S. hotspots grow as virus cases surpass 620,000 globally
+U.S. hotspots grow as virus cases surpass 640,000 globally

 More than 135,000 people have recovered, according to Johns Hopkins.

-As British Prime Minister Boris Johnson became the first leader of a major country to test positive for the virus, another member of his cabinet also developed symptoms, as the number of people in the U.K. who have died for the illness passed the 1,000 mark.

-Johnson is being accused of failing to follow his own self-distancing rules, though he says he is in self-quarantine now.

-Countries are still scrambling bring home some citizens stranded abroad by border closures and a near-shutdown of flights.
+Countries are still trying to bring home citizens stranded abroad.
 On Saturday, 174 foreign tourists and four Nepali nationals in the foothills of Mount Everest were flown out days after being stranded at the only airstrip serving the world’s highest mountain.

-In neighboring India, authorities sent buses to the outskirts of the capital to meet an exodus of migrant workers desperately trying to reach their home villages amid the world’s largest lockdown.
-Thousands had fled their New Delhi homes after Prime Minister Narendra Modi announced a 21-day lockdown that began Wednesday and effectively put millions out of work.
+Indian authorities sent buses to the outskirts of New Delhi to meet an exodus of migrant workers desperately trying to reach their home villages amid the world’s largest lockdown.
+Prime Minister Narendra Modi announced a 21-day lockdown that began Wednesday and effectively put millions out of work.

-Russian Prime Minister Mikhail Mishustin has ordered his country’s borders fully closed as of Monday, following increasingly stringent restrictions imposed recently.
+Russian Prime Minister Mikhail Mishustin has ordered his country’s borders fully closed as of Monday.
 International passenger flights were halted Friday.
-The order excepts diplomats as well as residents of the Kaliningrad exclave who must cross through another country to enter the rest of Russia.
+The order exempts diplomats as well as residents of the Kaliningrad region who must cross through another country to enter the rest of Russia.

 Trump invoked the Defense Production Act on Friday, ordering General Motors to begin manufacturing ventilators.

-Trump signed a $2.2 trillion stimulus package, after the House approved the sweeping measure by voice vote.
-It will send checks to millions of Americans, boost unemployment benefits, help businesses and toss a life preserver to an overwhelmed health care system.
+He also signed a $2.2 trillion stimulus package approved by Congress that will send checks to millions of Americans, boost unemployment benefits, help businesses and toss a life preserver to an overwhelmed health care system.

-Dr. John Brooks of the U.S. Centers for Disease Control and Prevention warned that Americans remained “in the acceleration phase” of the pandemic and that all corners of the country are at risk.
+Dr. John Brooks of the U.S. Centers for Disease Control and Prevention warned that Americans remained “in the acceleration phase” of the pandemic.

 “There is no geographic part of the United States that is spared from this,” he said.